-Quantum computers are poised to deliver computational speedups for problems intractable classically.
-It is known that many of these problems, such as quantum chemistry and factoring, will require fault-tolerant systems to translate noisy physical qubits into resilient logical qubits via quantum error correcting (QEC) codes.
-A critical component in the realization of QEC is the decoder, which must operate in real-time with the quantum device.
+This work is licensed under a Creative Commons Attribution 4.0 International License.
+ISCA '25, Tokyo, Japan must operate in real time with the quantum device.
 Through classical algorithms acting on streams of parity check data, the decoder effectively tracks the state of error on logical qubits.
 A leading proposal for decoding a long-running quantum computation is to decode windows of parity check data as they are generated.
 Adjacent windows must pass completed decoding data across window boundaries to create a global solution.
-In the first proposal from Dennis et al. [19], known as sliding window decoding, data is passed forward in time, creating sequentially-dependent decoding problems.
+In the first proposal from Dennis et al. [20], known as sliding window decoding, data is passed forward in time, creating sequentially dependent decoding problems.